#___ratingbadge_0 { display: none !important; }

 Understanding Christmas Challenges Through TCM

 Christmas often involves rich foods, late nights, and emotional highs and lows.
 According to TCM, these factors can disrupt the balance of yin and yang and affect the flow of Qi (vital energy) in the body.
-Overeating heavy, greasy foods, lack of movement can imbalance the Spleen and Stomach, leading to digestive discomfort, heavines and fatigue.
+Overeating heavy, greasy foods and lack of movement can imbalance the Spleen and Stomach, leading to digestive discomfort, heaviness, and fatigue.

 For many, Christmas can be a source of stress rather than joy.
 While the holiday season is often depicted as a time of celebration and togetherness, it can evoke anxiety and distress for individuals facing unresolved conflicts, strained relationships, or the absence of loved ones.
 The pressure to create the perfect holiday experience can lead to overwhelming expectations.
 Financial burdens from gift-giving and travel can exacerbate stress, causing individuals to spend beyond their means and feel inadequate.

-Stress can affect us on many different levels, disrupt the sleep, cause tension in the body, digestive disorders, etc, as an effect the Kidney Qi, which governs vitality and resilience may get weakened.
+Stress can affect us on many different levels.
+It can disrupt sleep, cause tension in the body, and lead to digestive disorders.
+As a result, the Kidney Qi, which governs vitality and resilience, may become weakened.

 Preparing Your Body Before the Festivities